-For each ELA and Mathematics EOCEP test (i.e., English 2 and Algebra 1) administered to students (or within the district or state, as appropriate for comparison metrics or for district or state report cards), aggregated scores are reported in two ways.
-First, the proportion of all students who meet or exceed expectations (i.e., scored an A, B, or C on an EOCEP test or at the Meets or Exceeds level on the corresponding SC ALT assessment) are reported along with the number of students who meet or exceed expectations displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.
+For each ELA and Mathematics EOCEP test (i.e., Algebra 1 and English 2) and their corresponding SC ALT assessments administered to students at the High School (or within the district or state, as appropriate for comparison metrics or for district or state report cards), aggregated scores are reported in two ways.
+First, the percent of all students who meet or exceed expectations (i.e., scored an A, B, or C on an EOCEP test or at the Meets or Exceeds level on the corresponding SC ALT assessment) are reported along with the number of students who meet or exceed expectations displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.